 Strategies such as portion control techniques, where precise serving sizes are emphasised to reduce over-preparation, can significantly reduce food waste at the source.
 Composting organic waste and establishing partnerships with local food banks or charities for food donation initiatives are effective ways to divert edible surplus from landfills, benefiting both the environment and the community.

-By integrating these practices hotels can minimise waste disposal cost, demonstrate social responsibility and improve overall operational efficiency.
+By integrating these practices hotels can minimise waste disposal costs, demonstrate social responsibility and improve overall operational efficiency.

 Establish Recycling Programs